 I know there are lots of people who choose to visit Can Tho for only a day trip.
 When you choose to only visit on a day trip, you miss most of the fun.
 The floating market should be the highlight of this trip but unfortunately, not many buses or travel agencies could get you there early enough in the morning.
 By the time you get to Can Tho, the market won’t be busy or worth the trip.

 If it’s the first and maybe your only chance to visit Can Tho, then you’re in for something special.
 Don’t push yourself to the point of exhaustion to see everything in just one day.
+There are even some great tours out there that we recommend you check out, we put together this great list for you to choose from here.

 What to do in Can Tho with 2 days?